-- Q: The parents of a new child on my caseload recently separated, and there is no custody agreement in 339 - place yet.
+Q: The parents of a new child on my caseload recently separated, and there is no custody agreement in place yet.
 Do I need to obtain informed consent for service from both parents in this situation?

-340 - A: In situations where separated parents do not yet have a custody agreement in place, a reasonable 341 - assumption would be that both parents retain decision making authority and the right to consent or 342 - refuse treatment for their child(ren).
-Therefore, best practice would be to obtain informed consent from 343 - both parents where reasonably practicable.
-344 - 345 The service provider should also ask to be updated once an agreement is reached about custody of the - child(ren), to find out if one parent will have sole decision-making authority or whether both parents will 346 - retain this right.
-Providers should be aware that this agreement may be informal (i.e., a verbal 347 - agreement between parents), or a formal contract in the form of a 'Parenting Agreement', or a 348 - 'Parenting Order', which is determined by the Courts.
-349
+A: In situations where separated parents do not yet have a custody agreement in place, a reasonable assumption would be that both parents retain decision-making authority and the right to consent or refuse treatment for their child(ren).
+Therefore, either parent can consent to services.

+In situations where there are indications of conflict or disagreement between separated parents about service provision, best practice would be to obtain informed consent for service from both parents where reasonably practical.

+The service provider should also ask to be updated once an agreement is reached about custody of the child(ren), to find out if one parent will have sole decision-making authority or whether both parents will retain this right.
+Providers should be aware that this agreement may be informal (i.e., a verbal agreement between parents), or a formal contract in the form of a 'Parenting Agreement', or a 'Parenting Order', which is determined by the Courts.